ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 ScTemplate MyAgent::GetResultConditionTemplate() const
 {
   ScTemplate resultCondition;
+  // For sc-event of generating (erasing) sc-connector
-  // You must specify in template of result condition
+  // (sc-arc or sc-edge), you must specify in template of
-  // a triple in place of which you can substitute initiated
+  // result condition a triple in place of which
+  // agent have to substitute sc-elements involved in
+  // initiated event.
+These elements will be the
+  // sc-connector (sc-arc or sc-edge) and its incident
+  // sc-elements.
+For sc-event of changing sc-link content
+  // (or erasing sc-element), you should use sc-link
+  // (sc-element) in template of result condition
-  // event, otherwise your agent will be finished even when
+  // explicitly.
+Otherwise your agent will be finished even
-  // result condition is fulfilled for the action of
+  // when result condition is fulfilled for the action of
   // another agent.
   resultCondition.Triple(
     ScKeynodes::action_initiated,